anttisalonen/progbook/rst/web_tips.rst

 CSS (Cascading Style Sheets) is a standard for defining how web pages look like.
 It's typically used together with HTML and JS; HTML controls the layout, JS defines the logic and CSS defines the looks.
 As this book isn't a web design book we won't go to the details on CSS but here's an overview:

-* You create a .css file which describes e.g. what color or fonts different tags should use, for example headings or paragraphs.
+* You create a .css file which describes e.g. what colour or fonts different tags should use, for example headings or paragraphs.
 CSS looks something like this:

 .. code-block:: css